freelan-developers/freelan/INSTALL.md

 Note that this will compile OpenSSL in static mode.

+If at some point you get a "make (e=2):" error, ensure you don't have another "make.exe" in your PATH or just type `/bin/make` instead of `make`.

 #### Microsoft Visual Studio

 You must run these commands from a "Visual Studio command prompt".